jmuehlbauer-usgs/R-packages/README.md

 __plots__: Convenience functions for common plotting operations
 __bugR__: Functions for common ecological analyses of invertebrate data
 __foodbase__: Functions for reading and working with Foodbase data
+__GCgage__: Functions for downloading data from Grand Canyon area gages.
 __packload__: Function for more easily installing, updating, and loading packages.
 __trueAIC__: Function for comparing AICs from log-transformed response models vs. similar linear versions.